catberry/catberry-dust/README.md

 * Removed `tap` helper, use `context.tap` in helpers instead
 * You can add helpers via `dust.helperManager.add('helperName', helper)`
 * You can add filters via `dust.filterManager.add('filterName', filter)`
-* Improve logging, remove many redundant messages
+* Improved logging, removed many redundant messages
 * Compiled templates do not use global variable `dust`
 * Removed redundant pragmas such as `{%esc}` from Dust grammar
 * Method `dust.render` returns a `Promise`

 ##Usage
-This Dust template engine is already included in Catberry [Catberry Framework](https://github.com/catberry/catberry) and can be used via framework API.
+This Dust template engine is already included in [Catberry Framework](https://github.com/catberry/catberry) and can be used via framework API.